 What is Orenitram?

-Orenitram is the only FDA-approved prostacyclin analogue in a tablet to treat PAH and has been shown to improve exercise ability (or walking distance).
-In a large study, patients on Orenitram showed improvement in their 6 minute walk distance compared to patients on placebo (a pill without active ingredients).* With Orenitram, there is information available for your healthcare team about how patients stable on pump therapy (treprostinil) transitioned to oral therapy.
+Orenitram is an oral prostacyclin-class medicine that has been shown to help slow down the progression of PAH.
+It also helps improve exercise ability and decrease the symptoms of PAH.
+With Orenitram, there is information available for your healthcare team about how patients stable on pump therapy (treprostinil) transitioned to oral therapy.
 It is not known if Orenitram is safe and effective in children under 18 years of age.

 Similar medicine as in a pump, but in a tablet